branks42/easy-nhl/docs/team.rst

 Roster
 ------
-Get the current roster of a given team id.
+Get the roster of a given team id.

 **Usage**